SysKitTeam/docs-point/releases/data-center/syskit-point-2024-4/point-2024-4-52-release-note.md

     * The **Resolved (Last 30 Days)** column shows the number of vulnerabilities resolved per each policy in the last 30 days.
      * The Resolved (Last 30 Days) column includes manually resolved vulnerabilities and those resolved automatically by Syskit Point.
   * When trying the Syskit Point demo version, you can now see the available actions on the **the Security & Compliance** vulnerability reports.
-    * **Please note:** these actions are preview-only with Syskit Point demo data.
-To run these actions, your tenant needs to be connect to Syskit Point.
+    * **Please note:** These actions are preview-only with Syskit Point demo data.
+To run these actions, you must connect your tenant to Syskit Point.

 * **Improvements made to the Lifecycle Management!**
   * When **selecting to keep workspaces**, the default period is now set for 90 days when the keep action is selected, and the maximum limit is set to indefinitely.